Pence: Trump is ‘wrong’ to say election could be overturned

 Pence’s declaration marked his most forceful response yet to Trump, who has spent his post-presidency fueling the lie that the 2020 campaign was stolen from him.
 And it comes as Pence begins laying the groundwork for a potential run for president in 2024, which could put him in direct competition with his former boss, who is also teasing a comeback run.

-The already strained relationship between the two men further deteriorated this week as Trump escalated his attacks on Pence.
+The relationship between the two men took on a new dynamic this week as Trump escalated his attacks on Pence.

 In a statement Tuesday, Trump said the committee investigating the deadly Jan.
 6 attack on the Capitol should instead probe “why Mike Pence did not send back the votes for recertification or approval.”
 And on Sunday, he blasted Pence, falsely declaring that “he could have overturned the Election!”

-Vice presidents play only a ceremonial role in the the counting of Electoral College votes.
-Any attempt to interfere in the count would have represented an extraordinary violation of the law and an assault on the democratic process, sparking a Constitutional crisis.
+Vice presidents play only a ceremonial role in the the counting of Electoral College votes, and any attempt to interfere in the count would have represented an extraordinary violation of the law and an assault on the democratic process.

 “The American people must know that we will always keep our oath to the Constitution, even when it would be politically expedient to do otherwise,” he told the group Friday.
 He noted that, under Article II Section One of the Constitution, “elections are conducted at the state level, not by the Congress” and that “the only role of Congress with respect to the Electoral College is to open and count votes submitted and certified by the states.
 No more, no less.”